AAACoder32/python-turtle-art/README.md

-# Python Turtle 🐢🐢 Art
+# Python 🐢 Art
-This is python turtle art archive
+This is python turtle art archive of design with the help of turtle module of python
-In this archive there are many jhakkas(charming) arts